yananhub/wordpress-wechat/README.md

-# Wordpress WeChat Mini Program
+# WordPress WeChat Mini Program
 A WeChat Mini Program designed for WordPress.

 Just one step to start the app if you have a WordPress website already deployed: